aiidateam/aiida-website/docs/news/posts/2024-12-03-coding-week.md

 However, this also gives us the opportunity to further refine and improve the relevant classes.
 In particular, lots of discussions on the design of the new `StructureData` class have been held, and the current design choices can be found [here](https://github.com/aiidateam/aiida-atomistic).
-These include adding properties stored with each structure, including for instance magnetization, Hubbard U and V values, etc. During the coding week, some members of the AiiDA team have been working on this topic, with the issues found [here](https://github.com/aiidateam/aiida-atomistic/issues?q=label%3Acoding-week) on GitHub.
+These include adding properties stored with each structure, for instance magnetization, Hubbard U and V values, etc. During the coding week, some members of the AiiDA team have been working on this topic, with the issues found [here](https://github.com/aiidateam/aiida-atomistic/issues?q=label%3Acoding-week) on GitHub.
 The main result achieved is the development of a clear API to query `StructureData` from the AiiDA database with respect to the defined properties